 This post may contain affiliate links.
 Please read our disclosure policy.

-This brie cake appetizer is made from a sliced brie wheel layered with whipped brie mixed with fig jam then stacked back together like a sweet and savory cake.
-It’s finished with more whipped brie, honey, fresh figs and chives making it a rich, prep-ahead, no-bake cheese centerpiece that’s perfect for company and special occasions.
+This brie cake appetizer is made by slicing a brie wheel in half and stuffing the middle with a fig jam whipped brie, then stacked back together.
+The result – a sweet and savory brie cake.
+Topped with fresh figs, chives and honey, this is a rich, prep-ahead, no-bake centerpiece that’s perfect for company, special occasions and gifting!

 A wheel of whipped brie layered with figs, honey, and pistachios, served with toasted baguette slices for an easy dipping appetizer.